RESEARCH: EXPOSING OIP–ELBIT

 Profits, Knowledge, and Military Programs

 OIP and Elbit share profits, contracts, technology, and personnel.
 Elbit’s takeover opened doors for OIP in Belgium and Europe.
-Employees move between both firms, giving Elbit direct access to NATO markets.
+Employees move between both firms, giving Elbit direct access to NATO markets. from Belgian Navy vessels including Elbit’s Seagull systems, to major defense programs like the €44.8 million contract for Piranha III armored vehicles (2007) and the $150 million Benelux “smart vest” contract (2015).
+Employees move between both firms, and OIP’s Belgian presence gives Elbit direct access to NATO markets.

 Read more